Google Business Profile For Therapists

 This is not a platform that can be set up once and ignored.
 The practices ranking in the Maps pack are doing ongoing work.
 The ones below are not.

-What Most Therapists Google Business Profiles Get Wrong
+What most therapist Google Business Profiles get wrong

 The same gaps show up across nearly every therapist profile we audit: